lucas-oruncode/challenge-pokedex/README.md

 ## Features

-- Pokémon listing with pagination and infinite scroll
+- Pokémon listing with pagination.
 - Detailed display of each Pokémon, including:
   - Name
   - Types